General Psychology – PSYC 101

 Rationale

 This course is a survey of the many different areas covered within the field of psychology.
-It introduces students to the way psychology affects them as a person as well as its ability to help us understand, predict, and control behavior for the betterment of people.
+It introduces the student to the way psychology affects him or her as a person as well as its ability to help the student understand, predict, and control behavior for the betterment of people.
 It is offered as a general education course in light of its impact on our society through the research that is being conducted and the theories that are presented.

 Course Assignment